cl-model-languages/cl-prolog2/README.md

 also Allegro Prolog, PAIP prolog and the Prolog in On Lisp are the famous ones.
 They rather implemented a Prolog system by itself, i.e., [programming OR approach](https://kuomarc.wordpress.com/2012/03/05/the-uncommon-lisp-approach-to-operations-research/).
-Although these are different approaches, it is quite possible to support those systems from cl-prolog.
+Although these are different approaches, it is quite possible to support those systems from cl-prolog2.

 ## API

-The ASDF system `cl-prolog` does not provide implementations, but merely the API to those implementations.
+The ASDF system `cl-prolog2` does not provide implementations, but merely the API to those implementations.
-The sub-libraries of `cl-prolog` are in the corresponding sub-directories.
+The sub-libraries of `cl-prolog2` are in the corresponding sub-directories.

 They should implement a method `(run-prolog rules prolog-designator &key debug args &allow-other-keys)`, where `prolog-designator` is a keyword symbol such as `:swi` or `:yap`.